jeje1197/nba_game_scraper/README.md

 ## Storing
 Finally, once all the data for each game was properly formatted.
 I stored it in a .csv file using Pandas.

+This left the option for automation the process to daily at specific intervals and storing it in a database of choice.